kokokuo/WP-Catcher-XNA-XAML/README.md

-# Catcher Game Windows Project
+# Catcher Game Windows Phone Project
 This is Catcher Game build on **XNA Game Framework** and **rendering XNA Graphic** by **XAML Procss** of Windows Phone Prject.

 ## Summary